 Top 11 Brokers for Credit/Debit Card Deposits

-Fusion Markets commenced operations in 2019, and has become recognized for its competitive spreads, low commissions, and no hidden fees.
-The company has received authorization from the financial regulators of Australia, Seychelles, and Vanuatu.
-Traders at Fusion Markets can access over 250 financial instruments, including 90+ currency pairs.
+Fusion Markets launched in 2019 and is recognised for competitive spreads, low commissions, and no hidden fees.
+The broker is authorised by financial regulators in Australia, Seychelles, and Vanuatu, and provides access to over 250 instruments, including more than 90 currency pairs.

 Gleneagle Asset Management Limited (ABN 29 103 162 278) trading as Fusion Markets, is the issuer of the Fusion Markets Products described in this communication.
 Trading in Fusion Markets Products involves the potential for profit as well as the risk of loss which may vastly exceed the amount of your initial deposit and is not suitable for all investors.
 You should read all of these Financial Product Service Terms, the Product Disclosure Statement (PDS) and the Financial Services Guide (available on our website) carefully, consider your own financial situation, needs and objectives for investing in these Fusion Markets Products and obtain independent financial advice.- 2.
 FP Markets

 CFDs are complex instruments and come with a high risk of losing money rapidly due to leverage.
 73.33% of retail investor accounts lose money when trading CFDs with this provider.
 You should consider whether you understand how CFDs work and whether you can afford to take the high risk of losing your money.
-BlackBull Markets burst onto the online trading scene in 2014, offering its customers some of the best conditions and numerous financial markets to explore.
-With 26,000+ tradable assets, multiple markets, and various innovative trading platforms, BlackBull Markets allows every type of trader to tailor their trading sessions to their liking.
+BlackBull Markets entered the online trading industry in 2014, offering competitive trading conditions and access to a broad range of financial markets.
+With more than 26,000 tradable assets, multiple asset classes, and several advanced trading platforms, the broker gives clients flexibility in how they trade.

 Trading foreign exchange on margin carries a high level of risk and may not be suitable for all investors.
 The high degree of leverage can work against you as well as for you.
 Before deciding to trade foreign exchange, you should carefully consider your investment objectives, level of experience, and risk appetite.
 The possibility exists that you could sustain a loss of some or all of your initial investment and, therefore, you should not invest money you cannot afford to lose.
 You should make yourself aware of all the risks associated with foreign exchange trading and seek advice from an independent financial advisor if you have any questions or concerns as to how a loss would affect your lifestyle.- 4.
 Global Prime